How to Find a Development Mentor

 Getting More Mentoring Options Online

-The Web makes available a number of platforms where you can contact developers for help with a coding task, coding advice, etc. Here are a few of them.
+There are several platforms on the Web where you can contact developers for help with a coding task, coding advice, etc. Here are a few of them.

 Codementor is a very popular online resource where you can hire a developer to help you solve your problems.
 The platform allows for one-on-one live coding and pair programming.

 Google Code-in is a global online contest aiming to involve teenagers in open-source development.
-On this occasion, mentors from participating organizations help young contestants to work on real-world, open-source projects.
+Mentors from participating organizations help young contestants to work on real-world, open-source projects.

 CoderDojo is a global community of coding clubs where young people learn to code under the guidance and supervision of volunteer mentors.